-While considered unlikely, positive rating action could result with significant and sustained improvement in operating results.
+While unlikely in the intermediate term, positive rating action may occur through Atain producing a sustained trend of operating results that outperforms peers in the surplus lines composite.
 Potential rating impact:Minor

 NOTE: Only a rating committee can make a rating decision and the above referenced factors would be taken into consideration, along with all available relevant information in determining a Rating Action.
 However, the magnitude of a potential change in the rating that could reasonably occur as a result of the impact of the factors listed above are characterized by the following summary chart: